 Constantly running in parallel with my mural and painting activity, the role of sculpture comes to be essential for my overall production as it represents for me a direct contact with three-dimensionality in order to understand the rules of light and shadows and to reproduce them.

-To build PVC sculptures I utilize a professional 3D design program to create PVC sculpture project.
-This software allows me to have a 3D view of the sculpture and, at the same time, virtually cut out all the different surfaces of my sculpture and consider them on a 2D plane.
-In this way, I can perfectly understand shapes and sizes of any material that I choose to build my sculpture.
+I utilize a professional 3D design software to design PVC sculptures.
+It allows me to have a 3D view of the sculpture and, at the same time, virtually cut out all of its different surfaces and consider them on a 2D plane.
 Subsequently, I cut the PVC plates and assemble them together.
 The last step involves coating the PVC surface with a polyester layer to mask imperfections resulting from the building process and to impart singularity to the structure, rather than a collage of components.

 Bronze sculpture are created using investment casting technique.